 ABOUT THE LITTLE LOOMHOUSE ARTIST IN RESIDENCE PROGRAM

-The Little LoomHouse resident artist program provides a unique opportunity for visiting fiber artists or writers to develop their skill and craft, in a unique setting, steeped in the rich history of master weaver Lou Tate, while establishing relationships in the Little Loomhouse community.
+The Little LoomHouse resident artist program provides a unique opportunity for visiting fiber artists to develop their skill and craft, in a unique setting, steeped in the rich history of master weaver Lou Tate, while establishing relationships in the Little Loomhouse community.
 Artists-in-Residence participants are encouraged to develop their existing bodies of work, explore new processes and concepts, and seek inspiration from the hills and history surrounding the Little Loom House.
 The resident(s) will dedicate a portion of their time to work with students and visitors serving as a resource for the Little Loomhouse and the broader community.
 Residents spend some of their time dedicated to working with students in order to enrich the education programs, offering students the opportunity to see and learn from working artists.

 Length of Residency: 4 months, (Jan-April) or (Sept-Dec)